akiryk/funfunretro/README.md

 - `mddir myFirebaseProject`
 - `cd myFirebaseProject`
 - `firebase init`
+- Before going further: it saves time not to install NPM dependencies during setup process.
 - Select "use functions"
 - Select to use an existing project if you have access privileges to funfunretro; otherwise, create a new one.
 - Use JS or TS; use eslint or roll your own